aminography/WorldCitiesApp/README.md

 ###  Implementation and Improvements
 The `RadixTree`, as the heart of the algorithm, is minimally implemented in `MinimalRadixTree` class.
 Thus, it is only involved basic functionality required for this project such as insert into and search in a tree.
-Other operations like delete a node is not implemented though.
+Other operations like delete a node are not implemented.

 #### Insert
 According to the assignment description, initial loading time of dataset does not matter.
 Therefore, insertion algorithm is implemented using a recursive approach.

 #### Search
-In case of searching the tree, I have used a combination of selective BFS traversal and DFS, which are both implemented iteratively to reduce the search time as much as possible.
-The complexity analysis of them is available in the code comments.
+In case of searching the tree, I have used a combination of selective BFS and DFS traversals, which are both implemented iteratively to reduce the searching time as much as possible.
+The complexity analysis is available in the code comments.

 App Architecture
 ----------------
 The architecture of this application is based on well-known `Clean Architecture` consists of 5 gradle modules, to separate business rules as much as possible.
 In terms of presentation architecture, common `MVVM` pattern is highly adaptable with the Android development environment and tools, such as `Jetpack` architectural components, so I have chosen `MVVM` for this aim.

 ###  Modules and their dependencies
 As it was mentioned before, the structure of codebase is consisted of 5 gradle modules, 3 pure `Kotlin` library and 2